Wonder

 It’s almost embarrassing, how obvious a metaphor it all is.

 It’s gotten to the point now that when I walk by others’ gardens and see weeds and dead stuff, it takes some restraint not to wander in and start yanking things.
 In fact the other day I couldn’t help myself.
 As I passed a line of agapanthus planted on the sidewalk, without breaking stride I reached out my arm and plucked a 2-foot-long woody stem, which came away with sublime ease.
 But then I was stuck with it for the last half mile of my walk because there were no green waste bins or wild space in which to readily toss it.
-Another perfect lesson about not doing others’ work for them, no matter how capable you feel, how in need they seem, and how perfectly happy you’d be to do it.
+(Another perfect lesson about not doing others’ work for them, no matter how capable you feel, how in need they seem, and how perfectly happy you’d be to do it.)

 Hiding in the weeds…

-It was 2/22/26.
-I note the date because five days earlier had been the lunar new year, when we moved from the year of the snake to the year of the horse.
-As I was pulling some dusty gray foliage off a low plant longing to show its yellow flowers, my fingers found something hard and knobby about, oh, half an inch under the mulch.
+As I was pulling some dusty gray foliage off a low plant longing to show its yellow flowers (helping it shed its old skin, I suppose you could say), my fingers found something hard and knobby about, oh, half an inch under the mulch.

 My friends, it… it was this.